Conditions, Health

 It’s important to follow the healthcare provider’s instructions for care and possibly adjust your eating habits to softer foods temporarily.
 There might be restrictions on the movement of your jaw for some time to allow the ligaments to heal.

-How Do I Take Care of Myself After Jaw Dislocation?
+Recovery and Aftercare: How Do I Take Care of Myself After Dislocation of the Jaw?

 After your jaw has been repositioned, self-care is crucial for recovery.